tfarina/tribe/README.md

 # Tribe

-Tribe is an address book manager utility for Windows.
+Tribe is an address book manager for Windows.

 ## Build Instructions